Ohio Historical Society Photo

 Just like he invented many “firsts,” Morgan himself was a first in many ways as he tried to insert himself and his inventions into the economic mainstream.
-And as a result, he collided repeatedly with social morays that for centuries had kept blacks in their place.
+And as a result, he collided repeatedly with social mores that for centuries had kept blacks in their place.

 Persevering in the face of barriers and professional slights, he learned to navigate his way within the tightly segregated confines of 20th century America, although it sometimes meant he had to disguise his race in order to sell his products.